-Your iPhone tends to be framed as a time-waster – a device you sink hours into, frittering your life away on the trivialities of social networking, videos and games.
-But with the right apps, your device can be a productivity powerhouse, helping you to manage tasks and get things done.
+Your iPhone can easily become a time waster, enticing you to fritter your life away on social networking, videos, and games.
+But with the right apps, your device can be a productivity powerhouse, helping you manage tasks and get things done.

-However, neither app is a task manager in a conventional sense, to which you’d trust organizing your life.
-The four apps in our round-up are, though, and each brings its own individual approach to helping you get things done.
+This round-up is all about apps that go beyond you making the odd reminder – those to which you’d trust organizing your life.
+And each app brings its own individual approach to helping you get things done.

 Things ($10/£10)